 Accessibility in Further Education

-All Able have been commissioned by the Thomas Pocklington Trust on research that investigates how blind and partially sighted students access information and assistive technology in mainstream further education (FE).
-The hope is that this research can support policy decision making in future government white papers.
+All Able have been commissioned by the Thomas Pocklington Trust to investigates how blind and partially sighted students access information and assistive technology in mainstream further education (FE).
+The 2021 research had widespread impact and we hope the 2022 update will continue to support policy decisions and sector wide accessibility improvements.

 Research to understand how blind and partially sighted students access information and assistive technology